 Speaking about how the collaboration was planned, Abramović says, "The day before, he came to my office and I gave him an entire Power Point presentation and said: okay, you can help me, because I really need help to build this thing.
 Then he just completely used me.
 And that wasn't fair… [I was] totally used and came out with nothing.
 It's very unfair."

-She describes the process as being very different from her work with Lady Gaga, during the latter's ARTPOP period, saying she, "has done great work for me".
-Gaga took instruction in the Abramović method and included the artists work, alongside others like Jeff Koons, in her artRave project.
+She describes the process as being very different from her work with Lady Gaga.
+During the singer's ARTPOP period, saying she, "has done great work for me."
+Gaga took instruction in the Abramović method and included the artist's work, alongside others like Jeff Koons, in her artRave project.